jcjc2019/BookFinder/Contributing.md

 - Pagination
 - Display latest 10 search queries.
-- Adding books to my shelf.
+- Adding books to my bookshelf.
 - Adding Google books authentication that allows users to log in and add books.
 - Automating tests by using Jest.

+### Note

+The last commit is not deployed since I still work on pagination.
+After pagination is done, I should deploy.